Musical instruments in Zambia: musical bow

 Yo this dancing that doesn’t see old people, come and see

-Yo it [the dancing] is for making love though they are (nearly) bold headed
+Yo it [the dancing] is for making love though they are (nearly) bald

 Yo mother-in-law, pull in your legs so that I can pass